Greenskeeper Jobs in USA with Visa Sponsorship

 Do I need a specific degree to get H-1B sponsorship as a greenskeeper?

 Yes, most sponsored greenskeeper positions require a bachelor's degree in agronomy, horticulture, turfgrass management, or related fields.
 Some employers accept degrees in plant science, soil science, or environmental studies with relevant experience.
-The degree must relate directly to the technical aspects of the role to satisfy H-1B specialty occupation requirements.
+The degree must relate directly to the technical aspects of the role to satisfy H-1B visa specialty occupation requirements.

 Which types of employers are most likely to sponsor greenskeepers?